TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Administrators/Upgrading/Index.rst

 Migration Steps
 ===============

-When a pre-FAL installation is migrated to FAL, these are steps that need to be done.
+When a pre-FAL installation is migrated to FAL, these are the steps that need to be done.
 This is what the TYPO3 6.2 upgrade wizard does ((may need verification)):